apache/trafficcontrol/docs/source/overview/introduction.rst

 ============
 Traffic Control is a control plane for a CDN, which includes all of the components mentioned in the CDN Basics section, except for the Log File Analysis System.
 The caching software chosen for Traffic Control is `Apache Traffic Server <http://trafficserver.apache.org/>`_ (ATS).
 Although the current release only supports ATS as a cache, this may change with future releases.

 Traffic Control was first developed at Comcast for internal use and released to Open Source in April of 2015.
+Traffic Control moved into the Apache Incubator in August of 2016.

 Traffic Control implements the blue boxes in the architecture diagram below.